Schulze18/schulze18.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-My name is Lucas Schulze and I am passionate about robotics.
-My research focus is Model Predictive Control (MPC) applied to robotics, working with Explicit MPC (eMPC) and Stochastic MPC (SMPC).
-In the industry, I have worked on the development of Autonomous Mobile Robots (AMRs) for warehouses.
-I already worked with quadrotors, sumo robots, maze, Autonomous Mobile Robots (AMRs), and quadruped robots.
+I am a robotics researcher, mainly working with Model Predictive Control (MPC) applied to Robotics.
+I have a Master's degree in Electrical Engineering, when I worked with Stochastic MPC (SMPC) for legged robots.

+In the industry, I have worked on the development of Autonomous Mobile Robots (AMRs) for load transportation at warehouses.

-If you want know more about me, please check my complete [CV](http://academicpages.github.io/files/paper1.pdf).
+During my bachelor, I worked with quadrotors, sumo, and micromouse robots.

+I have a [Youtube channel](https://www.youtube.com/c/LucasSchulzeRobotics), where I post tutorials related to robotics that may help you.

+I also have an introductory course in Portuguese about Robot Operating System (ROS).
+For more information about the course, please check [here](https://www.udemy.com/course/introducao-ao-robot-operating-system-ros/?referralCode=21AB9DA48C1CCDE97F87).

+If you think I can help you, then please do not hesitate to get in touch.